 In 1950 he headed out to New York City to study trumpet.
 He was hired off the street to the Camel Cigarette Show and traveled with the Tommy Dorsey Band.
 Life on the road was not for him, however, and he returned to Minnesota.
 He married in 1955, and moved to St. Louis Park in 1957.

-In April 1966 he opened Park Music Center at 7200 Minnetonka Blvd.
+In April 1966, Fine and his partner Morton Kaufman opened Park Music Center at 7200 Minnetonka Blvd.
 This was during the heyday of local bands, and many of them got their equipment (and lessons) from Park Music.
 Jerry Lenz of the band Nickel Revolution has posted an homage to Park Music on his blog.
 A 1967 ad in the Echo noted that instruction was given by Joel Fingerman, Sally Horak, Terry Reents, and Frank Prout of Gregory Dee and the Avanties.

 In March 1977 Park Music Center moved to the new Knollwood Village complex, immediately next to Target.
 It stayed there until 1983.
 From there the store moved to the Texa-Tonka Shopping Center, where it was called Music Plus.